What to Expect on Your First Physical Therapy Visit

 Most PT clinics offer you a written questionnaire to fill out when you make your first visit, or you may find that your therapist asks you these questions orally instead of having you fill out a form.
 The purpose of this is to help your therapist understand your medical history, your lifestyle, and the conditions that may be ailing you.
 This basic information can help them formulate a set of exercises that help treat your problem.

 Once you’ve gotten the questions out of the way, it’s time for your therapist to understand the physical condition that your body is in, in terms of balance, coordination, posture, strength, flexibility, and cardiovascular health.
 So the next step is generally a quick set of simple movements that let your therapist get an idea of how fit you are, where you’ve struggled, and what changes would help you the most.

 Next, your therapist will probably want to get to the core of your problem and try to understand it better.
-For instance, if you’ve opted for physical therapy because you’ve had a surgery, or if you’ve suffered from a long-term injury, your therapist will ask questions to make sure she understands the details correctly, so that she can make a clear plan for you.
+For instance, if you’ve opted for physical therapy (see our clinics) because you’ve had a surgery, or if you’ve suffered from a long-term injury, your therapist will ask questions to make sure she understands the details correctly, so that she can make a clear plan for you.

 The outline of a plan

 Once your therapist has understood what you need, and how you’re functioning right now, the next thing on the list will be to make a rough plan about the kind of therapeutic exercise your therapist may want to introduce to help you recover.

 Sometimes, if your therapist feels that you’re ready to start exercising, she may ask you to try a few exercises on your first visit.
 This will likely be a few basic moves to help your therapist see how your body responds to exercise, and if your exercise plan causes any unexpected discomfort.
 You might go through a set of moves to practice at home, or your therapist could teach you different ways to go about doing your regular activities to reduce the problem you’re facing.